void4/FireVR/docs/configuration.rst

 2. Set the JanusVR path in the Run settings (select the Janus executable)

 To test if the settings are correct, click "Start JanusVR" - you should now see the default cube floating in space.

+To make the configuration permanent, save the user settings again.